 SAOJ focuses on orthopaedic surgery and is published 4 times per year in April, July, October and January the following year.

 The first editor was Prof R P Gräbe, the previous Head of the Department of Orthopaedics and at present the Senior Consultant and Reader of the Department of Orthopaedics, University of Pretoria, South Africa.
 The current editor is Prof Len Marais.
 Its abbreviated title is SA orthop. j., which should be used in bibliographies, footnotes and bibliographical references and strips.
-SAOJ Editorial committee.
+SAOJ committees.